 Skin cancer can be avoided with good sun protection.
 In fact, you should never go without a good sunscreen because the harmful sun rays is also the number one cause of ageing.
 However, beware of the dangers of misleading labels on sunscreens.
 You should go for a sunscreen recommended by your dermatologist that is at least SPF 30.

 A sunscreen should effectively block both UVB and UVA rays, which is possible with an agent that has an SPF of 30 or greater.
 It is also important that your sunscreen is labeled with the term “broad spectrum”, which means it protects your skin against UVA rays.
 There are differences between 15, 30, and 50.
 SPF is measured in the laboratories whereby the amounts applied at 2g/cm2 and this never happens in real life.

 And on top of that, most of us don’t apply sunscreen properly.
 SPF (sun protection factor) is derived by taking the time it takes you to burn with sunscreen on and dividing it by the time taken for you to burn without sunscreen on.
 SPF specifically protects against ultraviolet B (UVB) rays that cause sunburn.
 I would recommend a minimum of SPF 30 for an everyday sunscreen and SPF 50 when outdoors for extended periods of time.

 The SunProtector is SPF 50/PA+++ and is exquisitely formulated for humid climates.
 It is a broad-spectrum sunscreen that also regenerates and soothes sensitive skin.
 Designed with unique pigments blended to be almost invisible under make-up.

-SHOP THE STORYTags: Dermatology, Skin Health, Skincare
+SHOP THE STORYTags: ~All Topics, Dermatology, Skin Health, Skincare